Image

 The label “violent” can also attach when a weapon is used, if serious injury occurs or if the victim is a protected person such as a child or someone with a disability.

-Even before trial, you may face protective orders, travel limits, and constraints that affect work and family.
+Before your case even reaches trial, you might be subject to protective orders, travel restrictions, and limitations that disrupt work or family life.
 Getting a violent crimes lawyer in Macoupin County, IL involved early increases your chances of protecting your rights and securing the best possible result.

-Examples Violent Crime Charges We Defense in Macoupin County, IL
+Examples of Violent Crime Charges We Defend in Macoupin County, IL

 Penalties for Violent Crimes in Illinois

 Penalties for violent crimes in Macoupin County, IL can include years or decades in prison, high fines, and long-term supervision.
-Felony sentencing depends on the offense class, aggravating factors, prior record, and whether mandatory minimums apply.
+Sentences vary based on the offense class, aggravating factors, prior convictions, and any mandatory minimums.

 Typical Sentencing Ranges